MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 # Prepare to build apps using Teams Toolkit

-Teams Toolkit supports different environments for creating apps.
-Teams Toolkit helps to integrate Azure Functions capabilities and cloud services in the Teams app that you've built.
+Teams Toolkit supports different build environments for creating apps.
+It helps to integrate Azure Functions capabilities and cloud services in the Teams app that you've built.

 :::image type="content" source="../assets/images/buildapps-TTK_1.png" alt-text="Prepare to build apps using Teams Toolkit" lightbox="../assets/images/buildapps-TTK_1.png":::

 ## Build environments

-Teams Toolkit in Visual Studio Code offers set of environments to build your Teams app.
+Teams Toolkit in Visual Studio Code offers a set of environments to build your Teams app.
 You can choose any of the following environments:

 * JavaScript or TypeScript
 * SharePoint Framework (SPFx)